 Throughout her career, Khyentse has been featured on/in MTV, VH1, NPR, The LA Times, was awarded the City of Chicago's prestigious CAAP Grant for the arts, the National Organization for Women's "Outstanding Community Leader Award" and the Windy City Times, "30 Under 30" Award, twice, for the top 30 social activists in Chicago under 30.

 In recent years, Khyentse was invited to speak at the Chicago Historical Society and won 2nd place in the University of Colorado's Entrepreneurship Competition.
-In 2009, Khyentse completed her MA at Naropa University & The University of CO.
-Currently, Khyentse is producing the 1940's WWII Era Ball (Boulder Airport) & the 1940's White Christmas Ball (Downtown Denver).
+She received her Master's Degree from Naropa University & The University of Colorado.